 Jury duty will not be paid in the event it occurs during what otherwise would have been unpaid leave.
 Either SWOSU or the employee may request an excuse from jury duty if the employee's absence would create serious operational difficulties.

-Leave without Pay: Leave of absence without pay may be approved when it is an acceptable action, in the opinion of the President or their designee.
+Leave without Pay: Leave of absence without pay may be approved or required when it is an acceptable action, in the opinion of the President or their designee.
 SWOSU is not obligated to re-employ individuals at the conclusion of such leave.
 Employees are to use applicable accrued leave prior to requesting leave without pay.
-Questions regarding leave without pay should be directed to HR.

 Military Leave: Employees who are members of a component of the United States Armed Forces shall, when ordered by the proper authority to service, be entitled to a leave of absence for the period of such service without loss of status or seniority.
 During the first 30 regularly scheduled workdays of such leave in the federal fiscal year, the employee shall receive full regular pay.

-Shared Leave: SWOSU employees may donate sick leave to a shared leave pool.
-This policy is to assist employees who are suffering from or have a qualifying relative suffering from an extraordinary or severe illness, injury, impairment or physical or mental condition that has caused or is likely to cause the employee to take leave without pay or terminate employment.
+Shared Leave: SWOSU employees may donate Sick Leave to a shared leave pool.
+This leave is to assist employees who are suffering from or have a qualifying relative suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition that has caused or is likely to cause the employee to take leave without pay or terminate employment.
 Donations made under this policy are gifts.
 This policy does not create an entitlement or expectation of Shared Leave to eligible employees.
 More information on this policy can be found on the Request for Shared Leave Form.

-The Employee Assistance Program (EAP) provides limited counseling and referral assistance to employees and their immediate family members in seeking assistance concerning mental problems.
+The Employee Assistance Program (EAP) provides limited counseling and referral assistance to employees and their spouse, children, and legal wards in seeking assistance concerning mental problems.

 - individual counseling (abuse, alcohol, family, etc.)